Already looking after someone else's child?

 Private fostering is when a child under 16 (under 18 if they're disabled) lives with an adult who is not a close relative for 28 days or more.

 There can be lots of reasons why a child doesn’t live at home and their parent has arranged for someone else to care for them.
+This could be because:

-- They're living with a family member because their parents are arguing or getting divorced
+- they're living with a family member because their parents are arguing or getting divorced

-- They've moved in with the family of their boyfriend or girlfriend
+- they've moved in with the family of their boyfriend or girlfriend

-- They were sent to this country for education or health reasons and their parents live overseas
+- they were sent to this country for education or health reasons and their parents live overseas

 If a child is not living with their parents or a close relative like a grandparent, brother, sister, uncle or aunt, then the law says you must notify your local authority.
 Many parents and carers are not aware of this and therefore do not notify the council.